DATES / RATES

 Strømfjord), we will be transported to the small port

-located west of the airport, where our ship Ocean Atlantic, will be
+located west of the airport, where our ship Ocean Diamond, will be

 anchored.
 Zodiacs will transfer us the short distance to the ship,

 where you will be checked in to your cabin.
 After the mandatory safety

 drill, you will enjoy a dinner as Ocean iamond ‘sets